-Myles is an engineer with more than 20 years experience in business development, corporate & project management, project finance, and M&A, including 15 years experience in mining industry, both in Australia and overseas.
+Mr Fang is an engineer with more than 20 years experience in business development, corporate & project management, project finance, and M&A, including 15 years experience in mining industry, both in Australia and overseas.

 He has experience on all the aspects of project development through exploration, feasibility studies and resources development and mining in commodities such as iron ore, coal, base and precious metals, and mineral sands.
-His experience also includes setting up joint ventures between Australian mining company's and Chinese SOE.
+His experience also includes setting up joint ventures between Australian mining companies and Chinese SOEs.

-He has been a senior executive of WPG Resources Ltd, and Aard Metals Ltd.
+Mr Fang has been a senior executive of WPG Resources Ltd, and Aard Metals Ltd.

-During the past three years Myles has not served as a director of any other listed companies.
+During the past three years Mr Fang has not served as a director of any other listed companies.